 Both Radiography courses offer a high level of support in preparing you for your clinical placements, offering interactive, practical sessions to learn key skills in the University using the Diagnostic Imaging Suite and VERT platform.
 Moodle is also utilised to provide supporting information to you during your clinical placements.

 We have an outstanding array of radiography facilities and excellent resources to support your clinical learning.
 This allows you to practise and exercise your clinical skills on campus before you venture into the clinical environment.
-Here is a taste of what we have to offer:
+This includes:

 Our aim is to enhance your learning and experiences through the use of innovative technologies.
 You’ll practise profession-specific skills in a safe and supportive environment, as well as experience the types of clinical and informal healthcare situations that you’ll encounter in the workplace.
 The Centre is used to simulate real-life scenarios – a great way to prepare you for the real thing during placement.